 Why Black History Month is still relevant?

-Every year as we approach October, the debate question is dusted off and we ask ‘is Black History Month relevant?'
-I will read the magazine articles and debates and listen to the radio shows on the subject and wonder why are we still debating this question?
+Every year as we approach October, the debate question is dusted off and we ask ‘is Black History Month still relevant?.’
+I will read the magazine articles and listen to the debates and radio shows on the subject and wonder why are we still debating this question?

 When we started Black History Studies nearly five years ago, we saw that there is a need to celebrate Black History throughout the year and not to wait until someone in the Department of Education decides to put Black History on the National Curriculum.